 By default, Ansible runs jobs from a single control instance.
 For jobs that do not require cross-host orchestration, job slicing takes advantage of automation controller’s ability to distribute work to multiple nodes in a cluster.
 Job slicing works by adding a Job Template field

 job_slice_count, which specifies the number of jobs into which to slice the Ansible run.
 When this number is greater than 1, automation controller will generate a workflow from a job template instead of a job.
 The inventory will be distributed evenly amongst the slice jobs.
 The workflow job is then started, and proceeds as though it were a normal workflow.
 When launching a job, the API will return either a job resource (if

 job_slice_count = 1) or a workflow job resource.
 The corresponding User Interface will redirect to the appropriate screen to display the status of the run.

 Consider the following when setting up job slices:

 Any job that intends to orchestrate across hosts (rather than just applying changes to individual hosts) should not be configured as a slice job.
-Any job that does, may fail, and Tower will not attempt to discover or account for playbooks that fail when run as slice jobs.
+Any job that does, may fail, and automation controller will not attempt to discover or account for playbooks that fail when run as slice jobs.